 But we can look at Passover another way.
 Let's call Passover a palimpsest.
 In case you've forgotten what a palimpsest is, here's a standard definition: a manuscript, typically of papyrus or parchment, that has been written on more than once, with the earlier writing incompletely erased and often legible.

 In other words, a palimpsest retains traces of its history.
 There's the current story, and in between the spaces an earlier story, and in between those spaces a still earlier story, and so on.
 But the material on which the generational stories are written, the parchment, remains.

 So matza is a palimpsest.
 The bitter herbs are a palimpsest.
 Even the Hagada is a palimpsest.

 Because the basic material, the object itself, remains the same generation after generation.
 Moses, Aaron and Miriam, and their generation ate matza.
 King David and his generation ate matza.
 Mordechai and Esther and their generation ate matza.
-Rabbi Akiva and Rachel and their generation ate matza.
-The Maharal and Pearl and their generation ate matza.
 And bitter herbs.
-And read the Hagada to retell the story.
+And retold the Exodus story.

 Only its never quite the same story.
 In every generation we must perceive the world, and our situation, as if we ourselves have left - have just left - Egypt.
 We should see things thus not just on Passover, but every day - as if we are just now leaving Egypt.